 Next, obtain the latest Algo VPN server software on the newly-setup droplet and prepare for the installation by executing the following commands:

-git clone https://github.com/trailofbits/algo cd algo python -m virtualenv env source env/bin/activate python -m pip install -U pip python -m pip install -r requirements.txt
+git clone https://github.com/trailofbits/algo cd algo python3 -m virtualenv --python=/usr/bin/python3 .env source .env/bin/activate python3 -m pip install -U pip virtualenv python3 -m pip install -r requirements.txt

-Remove the lines that represent the default users “dan” and “jack” and add your own (e.g., “john”), so that the corresponding section of the file looks like this:
+If you wish, remove the lines that represent the default users phone, laptop, and desktop add your own (e.g., john) so that the corresponding section of the file looks like this:

 users: - john